jhavej/codebaseup-core/README.md

 # CodebaseUp - Core

-CodebaseUp is a Next.js (App Router) boilerplate that saves you 150+ hours of setup hassle.
+CodebaseUp is a Next.js (v14+ App Router) boilerplate that saves you 150+ hours of setup hassle.
 Experience rapid business launch, not setup fatigue.

 This Core version contains a subset of modules offered by a [Pro version](https://www.codebaseup.com/en/pricing) but still can get you